SriSougandhika/TMDB-Movie-Recommender/README.md

 # TMDB-Movie-Recommender
 This project implements a movie recommendation system using content-based filtering.
 It utilizes metadata such as movie descriptions, genres, keywords, and crew details to suggest movies based on similarity to a given movie.

+## Dataset Used
+The dataset used here is the TMDB movie dataset acquired from Kaggle [(Link Here)](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata).
+The dataset was collected from [TMDB](https://www.themoviedb.org/), and you can explore their API for more information and additional data.
+The dataset files could not be uploaded due to their large size, so it is suggested that it should be downloaded from Kaggle or the website link provided above.

 ## Project Overview
 This movie recommendation system uses the TMDB movie dataset to build a content-based recommendation engine.
 The system calculates movie similarities based on a combined feature set, including: